Spring 2015 Registration for Re-admitted Students

 - Independent Study: Submit a paper form signed by the project director for your independent study or honors project to the Office of the Registrar.

-- At this time, instructors may submit overrides for prerequisites, co-requisites, and class exclusions.
-During the add/drop period, instructors may also submit overrides for registration limits, major/minor restrictions, and class standing restrictions.
+- Instructors may submit overrides for prerequisites, co-requisites, class exclusions, registration limits, major/minor restrictions, and class standing restrictions during Add/Drop I an II at their discretion.
 Once an override or permission has been entered for you, you will see that information on your Registration Status page in Polaris, and you will be allowed to submit an add request for that course once registration is underway.

 - It is recommended that you complete your division and distribution requirements by the end of your fourth semester.
 Remember that you may not meet these requirements with transfer credit from another institution.

 Check your course schedule in Polaris under the Current Term tab in the Classes portlet.
-You may make further adjustments to your schedule during the add/drop period at the beginning of the semester.
+You may make further adjustments to your schedule during Add/Drop II at the beginning of the semester.